 We're on a tight budget and shutting down the office for an hour to hold a team meeting represents a significant loss of income with no reduction in overhead.
 How do we address this?

-We never get around to talking about problems as a group because we have so many management updates to cover.
+We rarely get around to talking about problems as a group because we have so many management updates to cover.
 What should we do?

 Team meetings are not for management updates.
 Create other forums, such as general department meetings, or use online communication for such updates.
-Make sure the leadership is aware of the purpose of team meetings, which is to solve problems that impact the day-to-day activities of the practice.
+Make sure leadership is aware of team meetings' purpose, which is to solve problems that impact the day-to-day activities of the practice.
 They are also a forum for all team members to voice their challenges and suggest solutions.

-Record minutes from each meeting on a standard form and post online or in an accessible place so team members can reference it in the future.
-Before concluding each meeting, identify action items, who is responsible, and due dates.
-This information should be captured on the standard form.
-At the next meeting, use the check-back to report on the status of each action item and continue to monitor progress.
+Make sure that someone is recording minutes during each meeting on a standard form.
+Before concluding each meeting, identify action items, the individuals responsible for them, and their due dates.
+After the meeting post the minutes online or in an accessible place so team members can reference them in the future.
+At the next meeting, use the check-back to report each action item's status and continue to monitor progress.

-Use the meeting minutes template to outline the discussions from your team meeting.
+Use this sample meeting minutes document as a template to create your own meeting minutes to outline the discussions from your team meetings.

-Good habits make meetings more productive.
-These include:
+Quiz Ref IDGood habits make meetings more productive.
+Some examples of good meeting habits include:

-Some of our team members find change in routines difficult, even if the changes will save them time or enable them to be more effective.
-They often raise objections to every new idea.
+Some of our team members find change difficult, even if the changes will save them time or enable them to be more effective.
+They seem to raise objections to every new idea.
 How can we keep team meetings constructive in this situation?

-One helpful adage to keep in mind is: “If you oppose, you must propose.”
-That is, if you are opposed to one solution, it is helpful to propose an alternative solution.
+One helpful adage to keep in mind is, “If you oppose, you must propose;” that is, if you are opposed to one solution, contribute to the conversation in positive way by proposing an alternative solution.
 The meeting chair can help promote this approach by responding to an objection with, “What do you think is an alternative idea we should consider?”

-One of our team members is very negative and debates every proposed change that others suggest.
-Her attitude colors how vocal others are on the issues being discussed.
-She effectively shuts down engagement and enthusiasm.
+One of our team members is very negative and debates many proposed changes that others suggest.
+This team member's attitude impacts how vocal others are on the issues in discussion, effectively shutting down engagement and enthusiasm.
 How should we handle this?

-For an extreme situation it can be helpful to bring in an outside facilitator for a few meetings to lead a workshop on healthy team dynamics.
-Occasionally, it may be necessary to recognize that the new model of work is not a good fit for a particular employee.
-Try to coach the employee, and if that does not have positive results, then corrective action may be the next step.
+For an extreme situation, bringing in an outside facilitator for a few meetings to lead a healthy team dynamics workshop can help.
+Occasionally, it may be necessary to recognize that the new work model is not a good fit for a particular team member.
+Try to coach the team member, and if that does not have positive results, then corrective action may be the next step.

 It is important to have fun at team meetings.
 Promoting the team's shared purpose, respect, and friendship improves team culture and employee engagement.
-A bit of fun (e.g., role-playing, games, or team-building exercises) can translate into serious improvements in reaching the mission of the group.
+A bit of fun (eg, role-playing, games, or team-building exercises) can translate into significant improvements in reaching the group's mission.

 Do you have any suggestions for fun activities to promote team cohesion?